sshyran/alpine-cloud-images/README.md

 ### Cleaning up the Build Environment

-`git clean -dxf` will remove the temporary `build` subdirectory, which contains the resolved profile and Packer configs, the Python virtual environment, and other temporary build-related artifacts.
+The build process is careful to place all temporary files in teh `build` subdirectory.
+Remove the temporary `build` subdirectory, which contains the resolved profile and Packer configs, the Python virtual environment, and other temporary build-related artifacts.

 ## Caveats